Resistance Band Tied In a Loop and Ready for a Workout

 Resistance bands have a very unique physical property known as variable elastic potential.
 This means that the more you stretch the band, the more resistance that is applied.

-They are able to resist upwards of hundreds of pounds of force yet they weigh only a few ounces.
+The bands are able to resist upwards of hundreds of pounds of force yet they weigh only a few ounces.
 This makes them extremely safe to use.

 Resistance bands can be used as aggressively as the effort you desire to use.
-They can easily be combined with other stronger bands to withstand as much muscular effort as you can possibly deliver.
+They can easily be combined with other bands to withstand as much muscular effort as you can possibly deliver.

 Most athletes tend to carry-over the same strategy with weight training and apply it to resistance band training — they tend to perform repetitions with the bands.

-Eventually at the end of the exercise, an athlete is in a much more dominant position, and therefore they are typically at their strongest to match the increased resistance of a more fully stretched band.
+Towards the end of the exercise, an athlete is in a much more dominant position, and therefore they are typically at their strongest to match the increased resistance of a more fully stretched band.

-This is one reason why holding a resistance band steady along several places throughout the muscles range of motion is a much better strategy to use.
-It is also why there is an advantage to using the bands with an isometric training strategy.
+This is one reason why holding a resistance band steady along several places throughout the muscles range of motion is a much better strategy to use with the band.

-For example, to create resistance with the band at the beginning of an exercise, simply attach your band to a stationary object, move away from it to pre-stretch the band and hold it in a certain position for 10-15 seconds.
+For example, to create resistance with the band at the beginning of an exercise movement, simply attach your band to a stationary object, move away from it to pre-stretch the band and hold it in a certain position for 10-15 seconds.